About Digital Wallets

 Digital Wallet Authentication via Mobile Application

-1. Pass your mobile application name in your Tokenization Decisioning Response to be displayed to the end user in the digital wallet.
+1. Set up Customer Tokenization Decisioningand pass your mobile application name in your Tokenization Decisioning Response to be displayed to the end user in the digital wallet.

-2. Configure your program in Mastercard Connect or Visa Online with your application identifiers so end users are forwarded to your app from the wallet for authentication.
+2. Configure your program in Mastercard Connect with your application identifiers so end users are forwarded to your app from the wallet for authentication.

 3. Enable your mobile app to call Lithic's /provision endpoint for a payload to pass to the digital wallet for authentication.
 See Google's App to App verification guide for an overview and reach out to your implementation or customer success manager for Apple's corresponding guide.